Sehou/Appled_Bioinformatics/Challenge_Three_Visualization/README.md

 Admixture_Q_estimate_with_altitude is a Python script for plotting and visualizing admixture Q estimates along with the altitude.
 The output plot of this script gives an idea of the admixture among populations, which should be accounted in the functional diversity study within species.

 The script first load both Q file and meta data file.
 Afterwards, the two data frames are merged and samples (row) containing NAN values are dropped.
 In the next step, it performs a K-mean clustering with k equal to the number of column in the Q file to separate the sample into k clusters.
 Using this cluster assignment, the sample are sort per cluster.
-The sorted data is finally then plot.
+The sorted data is finally plotted.

 ## Installation